 We are seeing an amazing increase in self pay home sleep apnea testing from people that work in the transportation industry and it’s not surprising as to why.
-The hot topic of conversation in the industry has been a law to mandate sleep apnea testing, CPAP therapy if the test was positive, and compliance reporting for truckers that have elevated risk factors for obstructive sleep apnea.
+The hot topic of conversation in the industry has been a law to mandate sleep apnea testing, CPAP therapy if the test was positive and compliance reporting for truckers that have elevated risk factors for obstructive sleep apnea.

 A big question would be; is this a good thing or bad thing?
-The conscience observer has to see it as a postive thing for other motorists, employers and the overall health of that individual.
+The conscience observer has to see it as a positive thing for other motorists, employers and the overall health of that individual.
 However, sleep apnea testing for truckers and treatment can be outrageously expensive, especially for the individually owned and operated trucker otherwise known as the “self-insured”.

 In light of this emerging standard of care, it is incumbent on the trucking industry to develop and implement risk management strategies designed to reduce liabilities associated with commercial drivers.